SUNSET OF FURMANKIND

 Daunted by Dante’s lack of enthusiasm for the discussion, the conversation died for a bit, but after a time, Kristen looked over at the blonde woman.
 “You said you were a Registered Nurse.
 Are you going to be part of the group that oversees our transformation?”

-Jenni shook her head.
-“No, the Institute has its own physicians for that,” she replied.
-“I have no doubt that I'll continue my profession once they assign us to a colony, but I am going to need reeducation for the different furman physiologies I may need to treat.”
+“No, the Institute has its own physicians for that,” Jenni replied.
+“I have no doubt that I’ll continue my profession once they assign us to a colony, but I am going to need reeducation for the different furman physiologies I may need to treat.”

 “They’re going to have to retrain you as a veterinarian,” Dante quipped with a smirk.